Data-driven Control Against False Data Injection Attacks: Numerical Examples

 \subsection{Power Generator}

-Taking the sampling time to be $T_s = 0.1$s, we consider a discretized version of the linearized model of the normalized swing equation in \cite{wu2019optimalswitching}, where
+Taking the sampling time to be $T_s = 0.1$s, we consider a discretized version of the linearized model of the normalized swing equation in \cite{wu2019optimalswitching}, where { }

 For simplicity, we assume that the attacker knows the matrices $A_{\rm tr}, B_{\rm tr} $, $ K$, and generates the attacking matrices using the method in \cite{wu2019optimalswitching}.
-For a fair comparison, we multiply the obtained attack matrices by $1.17$ (i.e., increasing the power of attacks), yielding attacking matrices as follows
+For a fair comparison, we multiply the obtained attack matrices by $1.2$ (i.e., increasing the power of attacks), yielding attacking matrices $B_{\rm tr}D_a^1K_a^1 = \left[